 Late April–early May beats Met Gala.
 First two weeks of September beat UNGA.
 Anything Sep–Dec needs 60–90 days of lead time.

-File closes at MODERATE.
+File closes at HIGH.
 Book direct one to two weeks out for September through December weekends and Brooklyn waterfront events.
 Skip if you need on-site dining; no restaurant runs from the building.